e271828e/Flight.jl/docs/notes/design/event_visibility_walkthrough.md

   two genuinely simultaneous events takes one more intra-boundary round than it used to.
 Sweeps are microseconds and the case is rare.
-- **Per-event re-decode with a frozen round-start `u`** (rejected; the prior design of record, rows 16/100/152): two freshness classes inside one bundle, delivered by pre-materializing the fired components' gathers — standing staging machinery whose only purchase was same-round multi-handler own-`y` freshness, which serialization provides for free.
+- **Per-event re-decode with a frozen round-start `u`** (rejected; the prior design of record, D-016/D-100/D-152): two freshness classes inside one bundle, delivered by pre-materializing the fired components' gathers — standing staging machinery whose only purchase was same-round multi-handler own-`y` freshness, which serialization provides for free.